-The Housing Standards Team is responsible for the assessment and improvement of private accommodation in our area.
+The Housing Standards Department is responsible for the assessment and improvement of private rented accommodation in our area.

 Our objective is to make privately rented homes decent, safe and comfortable to live in.

 The Housing Standards Department deal with complaints regarding the poor condition of rental accommodation, these complaints include issues such as the presence of damp or mould, lack of heating, lack of fire detection or overcrowding.

 We also deal with complaints regarding Blocks of Flats, Houses in Multiple Occupation (HMOs) and HMO Licensing.

 In certain circumstances the team also investigates poor housing conditions in owner/occupied properties.

 The Housing Health and Safety Rating System (HHSRS) is the method of assessing potential risks to occupiers in private sector accommodation.

 The HHSRS identifies 29 potential housing related hazards.
 Find out more on HHSRS.